Java (programming language): Applet

-Java applets were programs that were embedded in other applications, typically in a Web page displayed in a web browser.
-The Java applet API is now deprecated since Java 9 in 2017.
+Java applets were programs embedded in other applications, mainly in web pages displayed in web browsers.
+The Java applet API was deprecated with the release of Java 9 in 2017.

 Servlet

 Java servlet technology provides Web developers with a simple, consistent mechanism for extending the functionality of a Web server and for accessing existing business systems.
 Servlets are server-side Java EE components that generate responses to requests from clients.
 Most of the time, this means generating HTML pages in response to HTTP requests, although there are a number of other standard servlet classes available, for example for WebSocket communication.

 The Java servlet API has to some extent been superseded (but still used under the hood) by two standard Java technologies for web services: